Professional Experience

 As a Master’s Level Special Education Teacher, I have worked extensively over the last 8 years managing large caseloads of up to 45 students each school year with special needs such as ODD, ADHD, Emotional Disturbance, severe autism, and learning disabilities, developing individualized interventions to help them overcome challenges.
 Working mostly in underprivileged communities with large populations of minority students, I have developed a strong sense of cultural awareness and sensitivity to the complex challenges of navigating identity, belief systems, and belonging.
 These experiences taught me to demonstrate empathy, openness, and respect for cultural and personal context.
 Meeting and exceeding the ethical standards for each client in my care is extremely important to me.
 I hope to learn from your clinicians how to adapt, implement and execute individualized therapeutic approaches for each client I serve.
 I welcome and encourage feedback from supervisors on how to grow, improve and contribute to your practice.

 Additionally, my understanding of the mind–body connection is informed by over two decades as a professional dancer, meditator and yoga practitioner, witnessing how movement can help release emotional experiences.
 I love to integrate somatic exercises like breathing techniques and EMDR to help others regulate their nervous systems and reconnect with their bodies.
-I also serve as a Board Member and Administrator of the Thrive Arizona Community Foundation, where I help organize bi-monthly events supporting individuals experiencing a faith crisis.
+I also served as a Board Member and Administrator of the Thrive Arizona Community Foundation, where I helped organize bi-monthly events supporting individuals experiencing a faith crisis.

-Letters of Recommendation: coming soon
+Letters of Recommendation:

 Special Areas of Interest: